 Keep in mind, compound butters are a great way to use up smaller quantities of herbs, spices, the odd clove of garlic, the bottom of the jar of sun-dried tomatoes, or capers.
+Melted, many are great on your favorite pancakes or homemade popcorn.
 They also freeze really well.
 I recommend freezing in small quantities, so you can easily pull just enough for a couple of days use.
 One other tip - concentrated ingredients with little moisture work best.
 For example roasted strawberries versus fresh strawberries.
 Orange zest versus orange segments.
 Have fun! -h

 Compound Butter - Adding Things to Butter to Make it Extra Awesome

 Use a food processor to whip 1 stick (4 oz.) of room temperature unsalted butter until fluffy.
 Pulse in 1 tablespoon miso, zest of one lemon (or yuzu), 1/4 teaspoon ground cayenne, and 1/2 teaspoon ground toasted cumin.
 Taste and adjust if needed.
 Fold in the sesame seeds.
 Great on: brown rice bowls, roasted delicate squash, sautéed vegetables, roasted tomatoes...

 Add 1 pinch of saffron threads in 1/2 teaspoon almond extract, allow to sit for five minutes.
 Use a food processor to whip 1 stick (4 oz.) of room temperature unsalted butter until fluffy.
 Pulse in 1 tablespoon honey, and 1/8 teaspoon fine grain sea salt.
 Add the saffron-almond mixture, scraping down the sides of the processor bowl regularly.
 Pulse in five plump dates, leaving them a bit chunky.
 Great on: hot oatmeal, flatbreads, sautéed greens...